kinecosystem/kin-ecosystem-ios-sdk/README.md

 ```
 > A native spend example is also provided in the [sample app](https://github.com/kinecosystem/kin-ecosystem-ios-sample-app)

-### Adding a Custom Spend Offer to the Kin Marketplace Offer Wall ###
+### Adding a Custom Offer to the Kin Marketplace Offer Wall ###

 The Kin Marketplace offer wall displays built-in offers, which are served by the Kin Ecosystem Server.
 Their purpose is to provide users with opportunities to earn initial Kin funding, which they can later spend on spend offers provided by hosting apps.

 You can also choose to display a banner for your custom offer in the Kin Marketplace offer wall.
 This serves as additional "real estate" in which to let the user know about custom offers within your app.
-When the user clicks on your custom Spend offer in the Kin Marketplace, your app is notified, and then it continues to manage the offer activity in its own UX flow.
+When the user clicks on your custom offer in the Kin Marketplace, your app is notified, and then your app continues to manage the offer activity in its own UX flow.

 >**NOTE:** You will need to actively launch the Kin Marketplace offer wall so your user can see the offers you added to it.

-*To add a custom Spend offer to the Kin Marketplace:*
+*To add a custom offer to the Kin Marketplace:*

 1. Create a ```NativeSpendOffer``` struct as in the example below.